Jessica Alba Reveals Sex of Baby No. 3

 Jessica, 36, first announced her pregnancy in July following a family vacation in Hawaii where she was spotted rocking a small baby bump.

-And as pregnancies go, Alba's been all about enjoying the ride.
+And as pregnancies go, Alba's been enjoying the ride.
 A source recently revealed to E!
-News the Honest Company founder is "feeling amazing during this pregnancy" and continues to maintain her ultra-healthy lifestyle.
-Paired with a nutritious diet, that includes doubling down on hot yoga, spin classes and time on the treadmill as she spends her final few weeks as a mom of tow.
+News the Honest Company founder is "feeling amazing during this pregnancy" and continues to maintain her health-conscious lifestyle.

 "She knows that she will slow down as she gets further along," the source explained.
 "But right now she is trekking along and is very active."